Start of heading level 1: ls -la /posts End of heading.

 cat

-Cisco 3750G in the Homelab: A Rugged Path to IOS 15.0
+Start of heading level 2: Cisco 3750G in the Homelab: A Rugged Path to IOS 15.0 End of heading.

 Used enterprise hardware is a staple for any homelab.
 Recently, I came across a Cisco WS-C3750G-24TS-S1U.
 A solid 24-port Gigabit switch with SFP uplinks and – quite excitingly – Layer 3 capabilities.
 However, getting it up and running presented some typical Cisco hurdles, especially concerning firmware updates and storage space.

-Initial State: IPBASE and Missing Cryptography
+Start of heading level 2: Initial State: IPBASE and Missing Cryptography End of heading.

 After the first boot via console cable, show version revealed: Cisco IOS Software, C3750 Software (C3750-IPBASE-M), Version 12.2(44)SE6